 I mean think about it!
 What device to you have at your fingertips more than another other.
 Your cell phone, right? and think about this-

 In 1983 the first mobile phone was looked like this picture.
 The Motorola Dyna Tac 8000x which was a far cry from an I phone 5 of today.Any one remember this?
 I sure do remember.
 I didn’t have one but my mom did and I remember thinking how cool she looked.

-Only a few people could get a hold of mobile phones back than.
-Today, almost everyone has mobile phones and smart phones like the Iphone 5 or Android at that!
+Only a few people could get a hold of mobile phones back then.
+Today, almost everyone has mobile phones and smart phones like the I-phone or Android at that!
 Modern technology has given more and more people the access to, not just ordinary mobile phones, but high-technology smart phones and along with it, online connectivity.
 What does that mean for web design?